dmgeurts/getcert_paloalto/README.md

 OPTIONS:
     -n CERT_NAME      Name of the certificate in PanOS configuration.
 Defaults to the certificate Common Name.
-    -Y                Append the current year '_YYYY' to the certificate name.
-Also when the certificate is automatically renewed by ipa-getcert.
+    -Y                Parsed to pan_instcert to append the current year '_YYYY' to the certificate name.

     -p PROFILE_NAME   Apply the certificate to a (primary) SSL/TLS Service Profile.
     -s PROFILE_NAME   Apply the certificate to a (secondary) SSL/TLS Service Profile.